Constipation

 What are normal stools?

-If your digestive tract is working normally, you should have a complete, comfortable and voluminous defecation at least once every day.
+If your digestive tract is working normally, you should have a complete, comfortable and voluminous defecation.
 It should take less than a minute, and be an easy, pleasant experience.
 The stools should be formed into a soft, round, sausage-like shape.
-They should be just hard enough to be formed, rather than coming out like a cow-pat.
+They should be hard enough to be formed, rather than coming out like a cow-pat.

 Different people vary in their need to defecate.
 Some people go after every meal, others only every second day, or even every few days without this being a problem.
 But for most people, the ideal is once per day.

-For many people in the industrialised west, defecation is not like this.
+For many people on a modern mainstream diet, defecation is not like this.
 There is an element of (sometimes substantial) strain to eliminate.
 People sit on the toilet for many minutes, sometimes even long enough to read a book!
 Constipation is common, and can be painful.
-There is often a frustrated feeling that a little bit more still needs to come.
+There is often a frustrated feeling that a little bit more still needs to come out.

 If the stool comes out in thin strips it is usually an over-spill, squeezed through a hard mass of old compacted faeces lining the wall of the colon.
 This hard compressed faecal lining can remain in place for months, poisoning the patient and providing a residence for harmful microorganisms.